top of page

 Lush tropical forests primarily cover the park.
 Within these ecosystems, you’ll find towering trees such as ceiba, almond, and laurel, as well as a variety of epiphytes, ferns, and orchids.
 This rich ecosystem supports an abundant range of wildlife, including monkeys, sloths, coatis, and numerous species of birds, reptiles, and amphibians.

-Trail Manuel Antonio Park
+Forest of Manuel Antonio National Park

 Beaches and Mangroves

-Manuel Antonio National Park is home to stunning white-sand beaches, framed by lush mangrove forests.
+Manuel Antonio Park is home to stunning white-sand beaches, framed by lush mangrove forests.
 These coastal habitats are essential for species like crocodiles, green iguanas, and various waterfowl.
 Mangroves play a key role in protecting the coastline from erosion and serve as critical breeding grounds for fish and crustaceans.

-Mangrove Manuel Antonio Park
+Mangrove Forest in Manuel Antonio

 Conservation and Protection